 1. All students are required to comply with the principles of Academic Integrity as published from time to time.

-2. Failure to comply with the principles of Academic Integrity may be considered to be Academic Misconduct.
+2. Failure to comply with the principles of Academic Integrity may be considered to be a disciplinary matter.

-3. Examples of Academic Misconduct include but are not limited to:
+3. Examples of breaches of the principles of Academic Integrity include but are not limited to:

 (a) Plagiarism: Presenting the work of others as one's own or without appropriate acknowledgement.
 This applies to material presented in any medium – works in textual, musical, visual, spoken, or performance format.
-Examples of plagiarism may be –
+Examples of plagiarism include, but are not limited to, –

 (i) copying of sentences, paragraphs, computer files, research data or creative products that are the works of other persons, without appropriate acknowledgement;